Alert, loyal, but suspicious of strangers

 Their claws should be trimmed by a vet if they get too long, and their ears should be inspected each week for signs of foreign bodies, wax build-up and infection.
 All in all, this breed pretty much looks after itself.

 The American Dingo is generally healthy with few issues.
 One problem may involve a sensitivity to anti-parasitic medications.
-This breed developed and evolved by itself over thousands of years, and natural selection has resulted in a dog without problems that some other modern inter-bred breeds have.
+This breed developed and evolved by itself over thousands of years, and natural selection has resulted in a dog without problems that some other modern inter-breed breeds have.

 Return from American Dingo to Dog Breeds Expert